 Why Are They Called “Icebox” Cakes?

 Icebox cakes became popular in the 1920s and were most likely born of other chilled layered desserts that were commonly served at the time such as trifles.
 Recipes for these cakes can be found in cookbooks dating as far back as 1915.
-Achieving the desired cake-like consistency happened in the “icebox” rather than the oven.
+And the magic of getting a cake-like consistency happened in the icebox rather than the oven.
 Even when refrigerators replaced iceboxes in kitchens, the name stayed with this dessert, adding to its nostalgic charm.
-The name conjures up thoughts of something cool, easy, and sweet that is as delicious as the memories every bite brings back.
+It conjures up thoughts of something cool, easy, and sweet that is as delicious as the memories every bite brings back.
 And the best part—No bake!

 One of the most famous icebox cake recipes appeared on the back of the Nabisco® Chocolate Wafer Cookie package, which simply called for layers of whipped cream and the cookies in a loaf pan.
 It was chilled and sliced, revealing the decorative pattern of layered chocolate cookies inside.